wslu42/QArcade/README.md

   A third approach is to develop a quantum game in the native coding environment with quantum simulator backend codes, micro-qiskit.
 This approach enables a simple yet concise style to learn quantum computing via coding and is in particular favorable for general educators such as high school teachers, since no heavy-lifting interfacing setups between python and external kernels are required.

   We believe the root of a prospered game community is an efficicent experience exchange between the players and the developers.
-By introducing QArcade, we hope to lower the technical threshold for the creative quantum enthusiasts and provide shorter turn-around time to realize a quantum game, which stimulates the quantum game developement in the NISQ era.
+By introducing QArcade, we hope to lower the technical threshold for the creative quantum enthusiasts and provide the developers a shorter turn-around time to realize a quantum game, which stimulates the quantum game developement in the NISQ era.

 # The deliverables